shabazfarooq/personal-mac-setup/README.md

 - Tab indent size = 2

 **File Links**
-- Default location for new notes: same folder as current file
+- Default location for new notes: Same folder as current file
+- Default location for new attachments: In the folder specified below: 0 - Files & Images

 **Appearance**
 - accent color: #4C79CD